zusizusi/autoware.universe/perception/autoware_traffic_light_arbiter/README.md

 | UNKNOWN               | UNKNOWN | UNKNOWN | UNKNOWN | UNKNOWN | UNKNOWN      |
 | Not Received          | UNKNOWN | UNKNOWN | UNKNOWN | UNKNOWN | UNKNOWN      |

+### Source priority

+As an alternative to the signal matching option, one of the sources can be prioritized.
+There are three priority modes for signal selection: 'external' prioritizes external signals, 'perception' prioritizes perception signals, 'confidence' uses confidence-based selection.

+Note, this option will not be effective if signal matching is enabled.

 ### Inputs / Outputs

 #### Input